How to Get Certified

 • Planning and Implementing EE

 Each theme includes competencies — statements of what individuals are expected to be able to demonstrate.
-Compile pieces of evidence (e.g., essays, lesson or program plans, articles, videos) demonstrating your mastery of the themes and competencies.
+An applicant must compile and submit pieces of evidence (e.g., essays, lesson or program plans, articles, videos) demonstrating mastery of the themes and competencies.

 *Remember, if you are completing a master level certification, you must submit evidence for each of the competencies.
 If you are completing a portfolio as a Certified Environmental Educator, you only need to submit evidence that shows understanding of the theme as a whole.

-When you feel your portfolio adequately addresses the competencies, submit:
+When you feel your portfolio adequately addresses the competencies, submit the following:

 • Current Resume